MasonSkill/devops-jenkins-course/README.md

     docker system prune --all --force --volumes

 # Section 2: Plugins and Tools Configuration in Jenkins
 In docker-based Jenksin, some basic runtime tools like are not installed.

 When we need to them, there are two alternatives.
-'Y' or 'N' means wether it is recommended options
+'Y' or 'N' means wether it is recommended option
 | Tool Name | Manual Installation | Jenksin Plugin Name | Seperate Docker |
 | - | - |- | - |
 | docker | N | docker - N | image: docker:dind - Y |